Pentecostal solutions to the missionary tongues and gibberish crisis.

-Stanley Frodsham first encountered the pentecostal movement while a young man in England.
-His first personal encounter with speaking in tongues happened at A. A. Boddy’s church in Sunderland, England.
-Frodsham then started a religious periodical out his hometown, Bournemouth, called Victory.
-He later moved to the United States and was the editor for the Assemblies of God magazine called the Pentecostal Evangel.
-His involvement with Pentecostalism along with his editing and writing numerous compositions over the decades gave him a quasi-official status for creating an early biography of the movement.
+Mr. Frodsham first encountered the Pentecostal movement while a young man in England.
+His first personal encounter with speaking in tongues happened at A. A. Boddy’s church in Sunderland, England—an early British based Pentecostal hotbed.
+Frodsham then started a religious periodical out of his hometown, Bournemouth, England, called Victory.
+He later moved to the United States and was the editor for the Assemblies of God magazine called the Pentecostal Evangel–one of the largest Pentecostal denominations in the United States.
+His involvement with Pentecostalism, along with his editing and writing numerous compositions over the decades, gave him a quasi-official status for creating an early biography of the movement.

 Writing and Singing in Tongues

-The missionary tongues emphasis is dominant but the idea of writing in tongues also has some influence.
-The Irvingites had a demonstration of this writing in tongues doctrine in the 1830s and in the early 1900s, one of Charles Parham’s students, Agnes Ozman, was credited with writing in tongues, and another account described shortly by a Lillian Garr also strengthens that this was a frequent practice.4
+The missionary tongues emphasis is dominant, but the idea of writing in tongues also has some influence.
+The Irvingites had a demonstration of this writing in tongues doctrine in the 1830s.
+Then, in the early 1900s, one of Charles Parham’s students, Agnes Ozman, was credited with writing in tongues.
+A popular Azusa inspired leader, Lillian Garr, also strengthens that this was a frequent practice.5

-A sample of Agnes Ozman’s writing in tongues can be found on the internet or in James Goff’s Fields White Unto Harvest: Charles F. Parham and the Missionary Origins of Pentecostalism
+The above sample is from James Goff’s Fields White Unto Harvest: Charles F. Parham and the Missionary Origins of Pentecostalism.

-The appearance of writing in tongues shows that missionary tongues wasn’t entirely absolute and there was a subculture that had other traditions developing.
+The appearance of writing in tongues shows that missionary tongues was not entirely absolute and there was a subculture that had other traditions developing.

-There may be much more to this speaking in tongues genre but there is very little historical literature to go by.
+There may be much more to this speaking in tongues genre but there is very little historical literature.
 It may have been passed down through oral rather than literary traditions.